Kesava2002/Electronics-Club-Tasks/Mini_Task1.md

 Domains: Raspberry Pi, Configuring Touch displays
 ## Project 3 ##
 ### Motion activated Camera with Realtime-Notification
-Description: Using image sensors to form a video feed that will be turned on by reasonable amount of motion
+Description: Using image sensors to form a video feed that will be turned on by reasonable amount of motion.
 Domains: Sensors, Microcontrollers, Android App Development, IoT
+## Project 4 ##
+### Cheap Laser based People Counter
+Description: Using ToF sensors that use laser beams(harmless) to calculate number of people entering and leaving a certain area and displaying it on any device connected to the internet.
+Domains: Microcontrollers, ToF sensors, IoT